sigcsets/sigcse2017/README.md

 My suspicion is the next webmaster will throw this entire site out, just as I did the site before me.
 (It was a PHP site that rendered every page on every view, and included things in a way that I found confusing.)
 I wish the next webmaster luck, and am happy to help (matt at jadud dot com) if you decide to stay with this format.
 If you throw it out, I also wish you luck, and highly recommend you think about how to get all of the data in a common format so that you can render the site in as straight-forward a manner as possible.

+#### Puzzles

+Zach B. does a puzzle hunt every year -- or has for the past several years.
+He has an SSH key in the site, and I usually just create a directory for him, and let him do his thing.
+The puzzle hunt is not "integrated" into the site design itself.